medical-genomics-group/hydra/README.md

 ### 3. Compile

-You can compile by using CMake, create a directory (i.e build in the same directory as hydra):
+You can compile by simply using make :

 ```
-cd build
+cd hydra/src
-cmake  -DCMAKE_BUILD_TYPE=Release ../hydra
 make
 ```

 You should obtain the executable hydra in src folder.